scsu-clarkm1-fall-2020-csc443/project-1-personal-website-adambocco/plan/planningDocument.md

 ### Generate Prospective Client Interest

 * Increase business related inquiries via email, phone, or in-person.
-* Target clients specific to services and products provided.
-* Target clients for manufacturing contracts rather than one-time services and repairs.
+* Direct the user towards contacting DMS by maintaining visibility of that information.
-* Maximize user *session duration* and *page views*.
+* Maximize user *session duration* and *page views* using Google Analytics.

-### Minimize false inquiries and merchant solicitation
+### Maximize larger orders

-* Decrease rate of inquiries for services or products not provided by this business.
+* Target clients specific to services and products provided by describing capabilites.
+* Maximize requests for contracts by emphasizing capabilies of large-scale production.
 * Increase the number of *page views* for pages describing specific products and services offered.
-* Decrease the amount of unwanted solicitations.

 ## Target Users